 The games preceding Gothic 3 have excellent musical compositions but they can’t compare to the music in Gothic 3.
 I have read posts in forums from fans of the game who feel that Gothic 3 has the most beautiful music to be found in any game.
 I agree with that opinion.
 A good way to experience the different compositions is to launch the game and then remain at the main menu when it loads.
 You will then hear samples of the game’s music play on a loop of about 3 minutes.

 Gothic 3 is a big game.
-The game-world is divided up into three major areas, each with a unique climate and terrain. n the early part of the game the player does a lot of walking.
-The fact that it’s big is in one way a benefit since it means that there is a lot to explore.
+The game-world is divided into three major regions, each with a unique climate and terrain.
+The fact that the game-world is big is in one way a benefit since it means that there is a lot to explore.
 However, it can also be a detriment to the game if the environment does not have enough variety.
 That is the case in Gothic 3.
 There are areas that are interesting and fun to explore but there are also areas that are not at all interesting.

 This is in sharp contrast to the game-world in Gothic 2 which is extremely well designed with great variety and always holds your interest.
-So, overall, I would say that the Gothic 3 game-world, like the voice acting, is mediocre.
+So, overall, the Gothic 3 game-world, like the voice acting, is mediocre.

-The graphics in Gothic 3 are fairly good but can be improved with mods, making the game look as good as possible.
+The graphics in Gothic 3 are quite good but can be improved with mods, making the game look as good as possible.

 Gothic 3 is a game with its good points and bad points.
 The things it does well, it does extremely well.
-However, it definitely has its flaws.
-Overall, it is a good game and contributes a worthy chapter in the Gothic story.
+This includes combat, music, the magic system and the in-game interface.
+However, the game definitely has its flaws; voice acting and the design of the game-world are both mediocre and prevent the game from rising to the level of the previous games in the franchise.
+Overall, it is a good game with countless options for replayability and contributes a worthy chapter in the Gothic story.